MicrosoftDocs/msteams-docs/msteams-platform/get-started/know-your-teams-app.md

 :::image type="content" border="false" source="../assets/images/overview/app-manifest.png" alt-text="Screenshot showing the configuration of properties in the Teams app manifest.":::

-If you would like to extend existing apps, learn how at [Extend Teams apps across Microsoft 365](../m365-apps/overview.md) section.
+If you would like to extend existing apps, learn how at [Extend Teams apps across Microsoft 365](../m365-apps/overview.md).